bg-imgs

 Are prizes in competitions regarded as assessable income?

-Q: A client who is an employee architect, he and another employee entered a station design competition by the government office (OVGA).
-They progressed to the final five and received a prize of $40,000 to prepare a plan for the project, and they were requested to submit an invoice to OVGA for the amount.
-The ultimate prize for the competition was a contract to design the station.
-There is no precedent or interpretative decision that fits this situation.
-Whether the prize will be regarded as assessable income?
+Question: A client, an architect employed by a company, along with another colleague, participated in a station design competition organized by the government office (OVGA).
+They made it to the final five and were awarded a prize of $40,000 to develop a plan for the project.
+They were asked to send an invoice to OVGA for the prize money.
+The ultimate reward for winning the competition was a contract to design the station.
+Is the prize considered as taxable income?

 PAYG tax offsets